ome of the world’s leading agrifood companies are behind a high-level call to re-invent capitalism and transform food systems.

 Deforestation and land conversion-free food supply chains have to be developed, while also investing in restoration.

 Human rights due diligence must factor across supply chains.
-And value must be shared equitably throughout the value chain, with farmers and fisherpeople receiving their fair share.
+And value must be shared equitably throughout the value chain, with farmers and fisher people receiving their fair share need to re-invent capitalism because of climate change.